 Students matriculating in Metropolitan College graduate degree programs are required to maintain high levels of achievement to remain in good standing in their programs.
 The academic status of graduate students is reviewed by the student’s department or program office at the end of each semester.
 Good academic standing is defined by (1) a semester grade point average of at least 3.0; and (2) a cumulative grade point average of at least 3.0.

-The lowest grade acceptable for credit is a B- for most graduate programs, with the exception of Actuarial Science, Computer Science and Military programs, in which case the lowest grade acceptable for credit is a C.
+The lowest grade acceptable for credit is a B- for most graduate programs, with the exception of Actuarial Science, Computer Science programs, Criminal Justice, and programs at military locations, in which case the lowest grade acceptable for credit is a C.

 Graduate students matriculating in Metropolitan College degree programs are required to maintain high levels of achievement to remain in good standing in their programs.
 In order for a course to count toward degree requirements, a certain letter grade has to be earned.
 Acceptable grades for graduate courses vary by program.
 Please refer to guidelines for your academic department or program office.

 Undergraduate students with questions should review the Policy on Grade Grievances for Undergraduate Students in Boston University Courses.

 The graduate Policy on Grievances for Students in Graduate-Level Courses at Boston University’s Metropolitan College provides a means for a student to contest a final course grade received in a credit-bearing Metropolitan College graduate course when that grade is alleged by the student to be arbitrary.
 It is the shared responsibility of the instructor of record (hereinafter referred to as “instructor”), student, department or program (hereinafter referred to as “department”), and school/college (hereinafter referred to as “MET”) to resolve allegations of arbitrary grading.